IreneFP/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

+[Video Acting out the Interaction] (https://www.youtube.com/watch?v=Lp932oxmqAU&feature=youtu.be)

+**It certainly felt weird.
+I felt like a puppy [following a ball] (https://www.youtube.com/watch?v=sdx2cV8GMQw) or like a cat running around trying to catch its own tail.
+To be fair, I believe I got inspired after I watched a video from Omer's (ECE'21) [cat enjoying] (https://www.youtube.com/watch?v=9MR8Ym_H-80) himself chasing his tail (for privacy purposes, I am not linking Omer's video but a similar one).**

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+**Some ideas that popped up: how about we gammify the experience making it a small competition among other people in quarantine as well?
+Tinker Bell could be linked to an app (maybe a partnership with Strava?) that would count your steps and goals and share these with your community.
+As a note, a 76 years old man ran a total of 17 km in his own house during lock down.
+You can see the [video here] (https://elpais.com/videos/2020-04-08/el-hombre-de-76-anos-que-corre-17-kilometros-en-casa-por-la-cuarentena.html)**

 ## Part C. Prototype the device